 - flaked sea salt

 - Lightly brush each pita wedge on both sides with olive oil.
 Arrange in a single layer on the prepared baking sheet (if your sheet is too small to accommodate all of the chips, split them between two pans).
-Sprinkle the tops with sea salt on one or both sides.
+Sprinkle with sea salt on one or both sides.

 - Remove chips from oven and transfer to a wire rack.
 Chips will continue to crisp as they cool.
 Store in an airtight container at room temperature for up to a few days.

 - Mediterranean Herb + Garlic: Stir 1/4 teaspoon each dried oregano, dried basil, and garlic salt into the olive oil.

 - Smoked Paprika + Garlic: Stir 1/4 teaspoon each smoked paprika and garlic salt into the olive oil.